- Only students of the MSc Crisis and Security Management can take this course.

 On the right side of programme front page of the E-guide you will find links to the website and timetables, uSis and Brightspace.

 Mode of Instruction

-This course consists of seven seminars (potentially including guest lectures).
+This course consists of seven seminars (potentially including guest lectures) and a class debate.

 Total study load: 140 hours:

 In this 5 ects course, 1 ects is specifically reserved for the assignment that is going to be part of the portfolio of students, including working on their interim reflection paper as preparation for the final reflection paper.
 Specific information on the portfolio assignment and the intended learning outcomes that are being acquired will be published in the syllabus of this course.

 Students are not obliged to hand in an assignment at the first opportunity in order to make use of the re-sit opportunity.
 The re-sit assignment will test the same course objectives, but will be different in terms of topics, cases or substance.

 Course can be compensated in case of a fail (grade < 5.50), resit not possible.

 Grade cannot be compensated, a 5.50 is required to pass the course